I am an Alexander Technique Teacher (qualified 2013), Physiotherapist (retired) (qualified 1991), and CranioSacral

 In terms of credibility to do the work…I have a broad wealth of knowledge (and qualifications) gained from working in both the NHS and private practice, pain management, mental health, and teaching dance and exercise.

 I particularly enjoy working with people who want to (re)discover the joy of living, playing and find meaning in life.

 My most recent hobby is harp playing and so I also enjoy working with all instrumentalists!

 Having retired from the NHS I also keenly understand the issues around people who are about to retire/retiring or retired!

 I was drawn to body techniques and therapies at an early age originally finding dance as my way of expressing feelings that otherwise had no easy means of being explored.
 Twirling and leaping around my parents living room to classical music such as Debussy and Rachmaninov.
 I knew this non-verbal world was essential to both my physical and mental health.

-I later discovered a wonderful teacher, Gentian Rahtz, who taught me The Alexander Technique where aspects of my “self” became integrated in the process of becoming a fully awake, fully present human being (some of the time!)
+I discovered a wonderful teacher, Gentian Rahtz, who taught me The Alexander Technique where aspects of my “self” became integrated in the process of becoming a fully awake, fully present human being (some of the time!)
+I later had other wonderful teachers such as Lena Schibel-Mason who supported me to become an Alexander Technique teacher.

-Becoming an Alexander Technique teacher, continuing to dance, live life and explore other therapies, including talking therapies also played a part in this journey.
+Becoming an Alexander Technique teacher, continuing to dance, live life and explore other therapies, including talking therapies also played a part in my journey.
 This is not a complete process but a lifelong experience and is more frequently blissful with moments of extreme challenge.